 Top 10 Apps for Studying

-During your student career you may find yourself into low performance periods, anyhow these ten apps will improve your daily studying.
-You will be able to work easier and more productively with these little helpers.
+During your student career you may find yourself falling into low performance periods, however, these ten apps can help improve your daily studying.

 1. Google Translator

-Performance of online translators is still a little odd.
-Although, the more accurate one is Google’s.
-A very intuitive app that cannot only translate typed text, but also voice records, text images and handwritten text.
-Time to time you will realize how easy is to learn some other languages.
+The performance of online translators is still a little questionable, however, the most accurate is definitely Google’s.
+The Google Translator app is a very intuitive app that cannot only translate typed text, but also voice recordings, text images and handwritten text.
+Learning another language will become easier than ever!

 Studying is all about organisation!
-Thanks to Evernote, either you or your team can create reminders, notes, tasks, voice records and so on.
-Always keeping you in track of what you have to do.
+Thanks to Evernote, either you or your team can create reminders, notes, tasks, voice recordings and so on.
+Evernote always keeps you in track of what you have to do.

 3. Google Drive

-One of the most versatile apps out there.
-It can fairly be compared to Microsoft Office, but with a really nice shared connectivity by the cloud.
-So you and your mates can work together on a document from different places at the exact same time.
-Or you can use it as a way to store your work and have it with you on the go.
+Google drive is one of the most versatile apps out there.
+It can fairly be compared to Microsoft Office, but with an incredible shared connectivity by the cloud.
+This means that you and your mates can work together on a document from different places at the exact same time, or you can use it as a way to store your work and have it with you on the go.

 This app allows you to accomplish your personal objectives, by limiting the access to certain mobile apps.
-So you would not have to worry about being looking at social media every five minutes, or playing to that trendy game ;) It may sound cruel, but give it a try and it could change even more than just the way you study.
+This means you wouldn't have to worry about the distractions of social media every five minutes, or playing to that new game.
+It may seem cruel, but give it a try and it could change even more than just the way you study.

-This one will allow you to create your own mind maps, notes, flashcards, slides and quizzes.
-Also you can enrich your knowledge accessing to their library resources, or joining groups with your colleagues to discuss about topics of your interest.
+GoConqr allows you to create your own mind maps, notes, flashcards, slides and quizzes.
+You can also enrich your knowledge by accessing their library resources, or by joining groups with colleagues to discuss the topics of your interest.

 Check out their website here: Documents